Caning of Charles Sumner: Day of the attack

-Two days later, on the afternoon of Thursday, May 22, 1856, Brooks entered the Senate chamber with Keitt and another ally, Representative Henry A. Edmundson of Virginia.
+Two days later, on the afternoon of May 22, 1856, Brooks entered the Senate chamber with Keitt and another ally, Representative Henry A. Edmundson of Virginia.
 They waited for the galleries to clear, being particularly concerned that there be no ladies present to witness what Brooks intended to do.
 He confronted Sumner as he sat writing at his desk in the almost empty chamber.
 "Mr. Sumner, I have read your speech twice over carefully.
 It is a libel on South Carolina, and Mr. Butler, who is a relative of mine", Brooks calmly announced in a low voice.
 As Sumner began to stand up, Brooks beat Sumner severely on the head before he could reach his feet, using a thick gutta-percha cane with a gold head.
 The force of the blows so shocked Sumner that he lost his sight immediately.
 "I no longer saw my assailant, nor any other person or object in the room.
 What I did afterwards was done almost unconsciously, acting under the instincts of self-defense", he recalled later.